Music Go Round logo

 What Is Music Go Round?

-Music Go Round is a franchise in the Retail category operating as brick-and-mortar retail stores.
-It sells quality used and new musical instruments, speakers, amplifiers, music-related electronics and related accessories and purchases used goods from customers.
-The primary customers are individual consumers, including parents of children who play musical instruments and professional and amateur musicians.
-The core service bundle is retail sales of new and used musical instruments and related electronics combined with the purchase of customers' used merchandise.
+Music Go Round is a retail franchise operating brick-and-mortar stores that buy and sell quality used and new musical instruments, speakers, amplifiers, music-related electronics and related accessories.
+It serves individual consumers (B2C), including parents of children who play instruments as well as professional and amateur musicians.
+The core service bundle is purchasing customers' used goods for resale and offering new merchandise to supplement the selection, delivered through the Music Go Round business system and trademarks.

 Music Go Round Franchise: Pros and Cons